NZ Adventure guide Disclaimer

 I grew up coming out and walking on this track a lot and will always be amazed as I get the first glimpse of the gorgeous falls.

-There is also a steep track that takes you to the top of the waterfall where there are also a few smaller pools to take a dip in.
+There is also a steep track that takes you to the top of the waterfall where there are a few smaller pools to take a dip in.
 The views from the top are beautiful, it is highly recommend making time for this extra walk.

 Girl sitting at the top of Kitekite Falls and looking out to the bush in the distance